jbee/jbee.github.io/lex/index.md

 UTF-8, and badly with others.

-UTF-8 literals can be matched by defining the pattern in UTF-8 as well.
-Sets can only allow `}...{` or
-disallow `{...}` any non-ASCII byte what includes or excludes any non ASCII UTF-8 symbol.
+UTF-8 literals can be matched by defining the pattern in UTF-8 too.
+Sets can allow any non-ASCII byte with `{?...}+` what includes any non ASCII UTF-8 symbol.
 Most often this is sufficient for lexing.